gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 for the new SCTP association will result in the endpoints being unable to restart the SCTP association.

-After restart the next primary DTLS key context MUST use epoch 3, i.e. the epoch value is reset.
-After having derived new primary DTLS key context the endpoint installs the primary DTLS key context first, and starts using it.
+After restart, the next primary DTLS key context MUST use epoch 3, i.e. the epoch value is reset.
+After having derived a new primary DTLS key context, the endpoint installs it and starts using it.
 The new restart DTLS key context is only installed after all old in-flight restart packets have been received.